Intel-bigdata/SSM/docs/block-level-ec.md

 Write file
 ----------

-In the write path, there needn't change.
-HDFS client still writes data into HDFS as traditional 3x files, then in the background, SSM server will regularly scan involved files, initiating tasks to compute parity blocks for each file, create a parity file for each file by concatenating parity blocks of this file together.
+In the write path, there need no change.
+HDFS client still writes data into HDFS as traditional 3x files, then in the background, SSM server will regularly scan involved files, initiate tasks to compute parity blocks for each file, and create a parity file for each file by concatenating parity blocks of this file together.

 Case 1.
 Convert 3x replica file to block EC file
 ----------------------------------------

-For some existing 3x replication large files, user many want to convert them to block EC files to save storage space.
+For some existing 3x replication large files, user many wants to convert them to block EC files to save storage space.
 Apply block EC rule to the files or the directories will trigger the conversion in background.

 <img src="./image/block-ec-convert.png" width="624" height="125" />